Josh-DeOke/Josh-DeOke/README.md

 ### Hi there 👋

-I am Josh, a self-taught Web3 Developer specialized in Ethereum.
+I am Josh, a self-taught Web3 enthusiast specialized in Ethereum.

 **About Me:**